Cooper Creek Wilderness – Daintree Rainforest Tours

-Cooper Creek Wilderness Daintree Rainforest Tours have designed high quality guided interpreted tours that showcase the unique biodiversity of exceptional rainforest beauty.
-A choice of Day tours is available, either two or four hours in duration.
-A one-hour cruise in the estuarine portion of Cooper Creek, or a two-hour birdwatching cruise on the majestic Daintree River, can be added to a rainforest walking experience to make a Combination Tour.
-You can also make a package to include meals in a local rainforest restaurant and enjoy a cup of tea or coffee and a swim in a refreshing rainforest stream (weather permitting).
+Cooper Creek Wilderness Daintree Rainforest Tours have designed high-quality guided interpreted walking-tours that showcase the unique diversity and exceptional rainforest beauty.
+A choice of day tours is available, either two or four hours in duration.
+A one-hour cruise in the estuarine portion of Cooper Creek, or a two-hour birdwatching cruise on the majestic Daintree River, can be added to a rainforest walking experience to make a walk-cruise combination.
+You can also make a package to include meals in a local rainforest restaurant and enjoy a cup of tea or coffee.

-You can experience Cooper Creek Wilderness Daintree Rainforest with a local expert and you will understand why this private rainforest was included in the World Heritage Area.
+Experiencing Cooper Creek Wilderness Daintree Rainforest with a local expert explains why this privately-owned rainforest was unprecedented in its inclusion within the World Heritage Area.
 You will also know that your payments for a tour contribute to conservation and protection of a global treasure.
 Maintaining the natural integrity of the World Heritage landscape means that access is not universally available and may be unsuitable for some with mobility issues.
 Wildlife sightings are unpredictable.
 Participants must accept the risks of a genuine wilderness experience.

 Cordyceps is a genus of sac fungi known as ascomycete fungi that includes about 400 species.
 All Cordyceps species are mainly parasitic on insects and other arthropods; a few are parasitic on other fungi.
 The [...]

 Spectacular orange floral fungus enhances the beauty of the rainforest, with its bright colour attracting the appropriate insects to traffic spores in a general absence of wind.
 We are familiar with the White Jelly Fungus [...]